ellensimpson/ellensimpson.github.io/_pages/publications.md

 <!-- _pages/publications.md -->
 #### Journal Articles (peer reviewed, archival)

+0. *In Submission: New Media and Society* - Alper, M., Rodgers, R., Rauchberg, J., **Simpson, E.**, and Harrison, K.  (2024). “actually an ED and not just a quirky aspect of autism”: TikTok as Forum and Mediator of Autistic Food Issues and Eating Disorders

-00. *In Submission: CSCW* - **Simpson, E.**, and Semaan, B. (2025).
+01. **Simpson, E.**, and Semaan, B. (2025).
 The Eshittification of the Creative Internet.

-0. *In Submission: New Media and Society* - Alper, M., Rodgers, R., Rauchberg, J., **Simpson, E.**, and Harrison, K.  (2024). “actually an ED and not just a quirky aspect of autism”: TikTok as Forum and Mediator of Autistic Food Issues and Eating Disorders
+To Appear in: Proc.
+ACM Hum.-Comput.
+Interact.
+CSCW 2025. [read a preprint here](/assets/pdf/CSCW25Enshittification.pdf)

-01. Alper, M., Rauchberg, J., **Simpson, E.,** Guberman, J., Feinberg, S. (2023).
+02. Alper, M., Rauchberg, J., **Simpson, E.,** Guberman, J., Feinberg, S. (2023).
 TikTok as Algorithmically Mediated Biographical Illumination: Autism, Self-Discovery, and Platformed Diagnosis on #autisktok.
 To Appear in: New Media and Society. [read a preprint here](/assets/pdf/NMS_TikTokAutismDiagnosis_PrePrint.pdf)

-02. Dym, B., **Simpson, E.**, Fong, O., and striegl, l.
+03. Dym, B., **Simpson, E.**, Fong, O., and striegl, l.
 (2023).
 The Internet is Not Forever: Challenges and Sustainability in Video Game Archiving and Preservation.
 To Appear In: The Journal of Electronic Gaming and Esports 1(1). https://doi.org/10.1123/jege.2022-0041

-03. **Simpson, E.**, Dalal, S., and Semaan, B. (2023).
+04. **Simpson, E.**, Dalal, S., and Semaan, B. (2023).
 "Hey, Can You Add Captions?": The Critical Infrastructuring Practices of Neurodiverse People on TikTok.
 Proc.
 ACM Hum.-Comput.
 Interact.
 7, CSCW1, Article 57 (APR 2023). https://doi.org/10.1145/3579490 [read a preprint here](/assets/pdf/CSCW23Captions.pdf)

-04. Wu, Q., Williams, L.K., **Simpson, E.**, and Semaan, B. (2022) Conversations About Crime: Re-enforcing and Fighting Against Platform Racism on Reddit.
+05. Wu, Q., Williams, L.K., **Simpson, E.**, and Semaan, B. (2022) Conversations About Crime: Re-enforcing and Fighting Against Platform Racism on Reddit.
 Proc.
 ACM Hum.-Comput.
 Interact.
 6, CSCW1, Article 54 (April 2022), 38 pages. https://doi.org/10.1145/3512901

-05. Yoon, N., Hemsley, J., Smith, A., **Simpson, E.**, & Eakins, J. (2022).
+06. Yoon, N., Hemsley, J., Smith, A., **Simpson, E.**, & Eakins, J. (2022).
 Super‐amplifiers!
 The role of Twitter extended party networks in political elections.
 Policy & Internet. https://doi.org/10.1002/poi3.295

-06. **Simpson, E.**, Hamann, A., Semaan, B. (2022).
+07. **Simpson, E.**, Hamann, A., Semaan, B. (2022).
 How to Tame “Your” Algorithm: LGBTQ+ Users’ Domestication of TikTok.
 Proceedings of the ACM Conference on Human Computer Interaction.
 Vol. 6, GROUP, Article 22 (January 2022), 27 pages. https://doi.org/10.1145/3492841 [read a preprint here](/assets/pdf/GroupTikTokDomestication.pdf)

 *best paper, GROUP '23*